 2. Identify Your Target Audience

 - Identifying your target audience can help you narrow the list of destinations.
 You can determine whether they’re in urban or suburban areas, where and when they do their shopping, and how much they’re willing to spend.

-- If you’re an online retailer, evaluating your sales data can help you distinguish a profitable market base.
+- Evaluating your sales data can help you distinguish a profitable market base if you’re an online retailer.
 It’s also important to decide if you’re going to base your pop-up location on geographic segmentation (a specific market, state, or region), demographic segmentation (targeting gender, age, income level, etc.), or time/seasonality.